mehtaharsh16/daniel.feldroy.com/posts/core-concepts-django-forms.md

 - class-based-views
 time_to_read: 3
 title: Core Concepts of Django Forms
-description: Tthe concepts behind Django's non-model forms can be listed in just three items.
+description: "The concepts behind Django's non-model forms can be listed in just three items."
 ---

 In my opinion, the concepts behind Django's non-model forms can be